Nevada Court Records

 How to Find Juvenile Records in Nevada

-Juvenile records can be found by requesting them in person at the juvenile justice system’s juvenile records unit.
-Alternatively, a requester can check online, but the online check’s only result is a rap sheet.
-To get a rap sheet, a requester will have to fill a form for identification.
+Juvenile records may be found by requesting them in person at the juvenile justice system’s juvenile records unit.
+Alternatively, requesters may check online, but the online check’s only result is a rap sheet.
+To get a rap sheet, a requester will have to fill out a form for identification.
 But to get the comprehensive record, an interested person needs to send a mail or visit the address below:

 Public Information Officer